 The early months of 1911 continued from 1910 the trend of warmer than normal temperatures.
 There was a little snow in January and February but by mid-February, all was melted.
 March had minimal precipitation.

-A pivotable moment: This winter would be the last for Eloise Butler to teach in the Minneapolis School System.
-Her retirement was announced in the Spring of 1911.
-This is the year when Eloise Butler would become the permanent caretaker of a unique wild flower garden that she helped create, and the space would achieve some permanence that up to now it lacked.
+A pivotable moment: This winter was the last for Eloise Butler to teach in the Minneapolis School System.
+Her retirement was announced in the spring of 1911.
+This is the year when Eloise Butler became the permanent caretaker of a unique wild flower garden that she helped create, and the space would achieve some permanence that up to now it lacked.
 Since 1907 the garden had been in the care of the high school teachers, Eloise being the lead person.
 On retirement Eloise was going to return to the East Coast unless some permanent arrangement could be made for her to care for the Garden.(1) Were it not for what followed next, this history would not have happened.

 On April 5, 1911 the Garden Club of Minneapolis, meeting in the mayor's reception room at city hall, passed a resolution recommending to the Park Board that Eloise Butler be appointed curator of the Garden and that the space be set aside as a permanent wild flower garden.(2) They were joined on June 5th by the Woman's Club in presenting a petition to the Park Board signed by several hundred persons.
 They stated that Miss Butler was prepared to begin introducing a number of plants to the space to make it representative of the plants native to the state.
 The Board did not have any opposition to the proposal but required it to go through the committee process.(1)